Sophia-96/Sophia-96.github.io/com5940/assignment_1/README.md

 # Assignment #1:
 <p>assignment_1.sql</p>
-- Create a MySQL database using phpMyAdmin and set up tables with data derived from the final com5961 project<br>
+- Create a MySQL database using phpMyAdmin and set up tables with data derived from the final com5961 project
+<br><br>
 <p>assignment_1.ipynb</p>
 - Create a Jupyter notebook with Python codes demonstrating connection to the MySQL database and Airtable (through API)
 <br>